QuentinRa/blog.quentinra.dev/programming-languages/mobile/android/others/net.md

 * [fuel](https://github.com/kittinunf/fuel) (4.3k ⭐, 👻): HTTP library
 * [volley](https://github.com/google/volley) (3.3k ⭐, 👻): HTTP library

-What I defined as HTTP libraries are libraries that are providing an interface to an HTTP client, so they aren't the ones doing the request.
+What I defined as HTTP libraries are libraries that provide an interface to an HTTP client, so they aren't the ones doing the request.
 </div></div>

 <hr class="sep-both">